NoU2020/data-science-2023sp/data-science-curriculum-build/data-science-curriculum-build/challenges/c12-policing-assignment.md

 which is most plausible, based on your results?

-- I think its more plausible that race_Raw refers to the race of the police officer, especially since race_Raw has a category of “None - no operators present, citations only”.
-(I’m not really using the data from q4 because i think the captializations are different and it impacted the result)
+- Based on the results, it seems more plausible that race_Raw is an unprocessed version of subject_race.
+This is because there are only three unique values in race_Raw (White, Black, and Hispanic), which correspond exactly to the three values in subject_race that are marked as TRUE (Black, Hispanic, and White).
+If race_Raw were truly the race of the police officer, we would expect to see a much wider variety of values in that column, rather than just three.

 ## Vis